Danielgmelo/ifood/my_project/README.md

 conda activate ifood-test
 ```

-- After, put this new environment in the jupyter notebook
+- After, put this new environment in the jupyter notebook (kernel)

 ```
 python -m ipykernel install --user --name=ifood-test